robertdj/fastrdp/README.md

 points by the RDP algorithm and `rdp_index` that returns the indices of the returned points in the input.

-Here is a 2D example from the Wikipedia page linked to above with a description of the algorithm.
+Here is an example from the Wikipedia page linked to above with a description of the algorithm.
 The original line is black and the approximating line is red.